tomregpala/tomregpala.github.io/_pages/about.md

 My research experience started over the past year, and can be attributed to the widespread encouragement of friends, family, and faculty.
 My latest project involved modeling trends of air pollution-related disease as part of UC Merced's CV PATH experience.
 Currently, I am continuing undergraduate research under Prof. Yatawara, who has been an integral part of solidifying my ambition for a career in academia.
 My work is focused on integrating LSTM-based recurring neural networks into various GARCH models and evaluating their Influenza predictive performance against other models.

 I am collaborating with colleague Martin Caballero on developing a modular guitar pedalboard as part of a senior capstone project.
+Here's a PCB I designed for a distortion pedal with a noise gate!

 ![Alt text](images/PedalPCB.png)
 ![Alt text](images/PedalPCB3D.png)